jsatria/jsatria.github.io/portfolio/index.md

   feature: sample-image-2.jpg
 ---

-I'll continually update this page with my live projects.
+I'm working on updating this page with my live projects.
 Check back soon!
+In the meantime, check out my <a href="http://www.github.com/jsatria">Github</a>